 Due to measures designed to contain the spread of COVID-19, our cloakroom service has been temporarily suspended.
 We would remind you that you are not allowed to bring large bags, backpacks or suitcases into the exhibition.

 A book shop situated after the last exhibition hall offers visitors a selection of publications and other items relating to the exhibition.

 The “Bottega Strozzi” in the palazzo courtyard stocks a wide range of publications, books on contemporary art and unique creations in a novel dialogue between craft and design.

 RESTAURANT – CAFÉ

-The Strozzi Caffè Colle Bereto Winery in the Palazzo Strozzi courtyard is at once a bar, a bistrot, a restaurant and a meeting point in the heart of Florence, open to visitors to Palazzo Strozzi’s exhibitions and to the general public alike.
+Inside the courtyard of Palazzo Strozzi, the Strozzi Café – Colle Bereto Winery is a bar, a bistrot, a restaurant and a meeting point in the heart of Florence, open both to visitors to Palazzo Strozzi and to the general public.

 The toilets reserved for exhibition visitors are fully equipped for disabled access.
 The courtyard also has a toilet reserved for Strozzi Caffè Colle Bereto Winery customers

 A baby changing facility is available in the toilet reserved for exhibition visitors on the first floor of the Palazzo.